Skip to main content

 49 CFR §392.22: STOPPED VEHICLES

 Hazard warning lights must be on and warning devices placed in the appropriate locations within 10 minutes if a commercial motor vehicle is stopped on any part of the highway.
 A warning device should be placed on the traffic side about 10 feet from the vehicle in the direction of approaching traffic; another should be placed about 100 feet from the vehicle in the direction of approaching traffic in the center of the traffic lane or shoulder where the vehicle is stopped, and another should be placed beside the one about 100 feet from the vehicle, but in the direction facing away from approaching traffic.
-If the vehicle is stopped within 500 feet of a curve, hill, or anything else that might obstruct a driver’s view, a warning device should also be placed in the direction of the obstruction about 100-500 feet from the vehicle.
-In the event that the vehicle is stopped on the travel portion of the shoulder of a divided or one way highway, one warning device should be placed at a distance of 200 feet and another at a distance of 100 feet in the direction toward approaching traffic in the center of the lane or shoulder occupied by the vehicle.
+If the vehicle is stopped within 500 feet of a curve, hill, or anything else that might obstruct a driver’s view, a warning device should also be placed in the direction of the obstruction, about 100–500 feet from the vehicle.
+In the event that the vehicle is stopped on the travel portion of the shoulder of a divided or one-way highway, one warning device should be placed at a distance of 200 feet and another at a distance of 100 feet in the direction toward approaching traffic in the center of the lane or shoulder occupied by the vehicle.
 An additional warning device should be placed within 10 feet of the rear of the vehicle on the traffic side.

 49 CFR §392.33: OBSCURED LAMPS OR REFLECTORS